Cerebellum-Network/Freeport-Smart-Contracts-SDK/README.md

 ### Commands

-To run the project in watch mode so any edits you save inside `src` causes a rebuild to `/dist`, use `yarn start`.
+To run the project in watch mode so that any edits you save inside `src` causes a rebuild to `/dist`, use `yarn start`.

 To do a one-off build, use `yarn build`.